Crafting the Perfect Beer Menu: How to Curate a Selection That Sells

 2. Balance Your Selection with a Variety of Styles

-A well-balanced beer menu should offer a range of styles to cater to diverse palates.
+A well-balanced food and beer menu should offer a range of styles to cater to diverse palates.
 This ensures that whether a customer prefers a light lager, a hop-heavy IPA, or a rich stout, there’s something on the menu for everyone.

 Categories to Include: